Standing Bear: Standing Bear v. Crook

 As the trial drew to a close, the judge announced that Chief Standing Bear would be allowed to make a speech in his own behalf.
 Raising his right hand, Standing Bear proceeded to speak.
 Among his words were, "That hand is not the color of yours, but if I prick it, the blood will flow, and I shall feel pain," said Standing Bear.
 "The blood is of the same color as yours.
 God made me, and I am a Man."

 On May 12, 1879, Judge Elmer S. Dundy ruled that "an Indian is a person" within the meaning of habeas corpus.
 He stated that the federal government had failed to show a basis under law for the Poncas' arrest and captivity.

 It was a landmark case, recognizing that an Indian is a "person" under the law and entitled to its rights and protection.
 "The right of expatriation is a natural, inherent and inalienable right and extends to the Indian as well as to the more fortunate white race," the judge concluded.

 Years later, blind and in failing health, the attorney Poppleton reflected on his final court plea for Standing Bear: "I cannot recall any two hours' work of my life with which I feel better satisfied."

 The army immediately freed Standing Bear and his followers.
+He went to Poppleton's residence and presented him with what was described as a "magnificent headdress."
+Standing Bear was quoted as saying, "If I had to pay you I could never get enough to do it."
 The case gained the attention of the Hayes administration, which provided authority for Standing Bear and some of the tribe to return permanently to the Niobrara valley in Nebraska.